Nevada Labor Laws Guide

 The main purpose of both federal and Nevada child labor laws is to prevent the exploitation of minors.

-Additionally, it’s to help minors put education first — their employment is only meant to enhance their academic and life experience.
+Additionally, it’s to help minors prioritize education; their employment is meant to enhance their academic and life experiences.

 Some of the most relevant limitations regarding the employment of minors can be seen in the following categories:

-While different rules and regulations are applicable to different age groups, there is still one thing applicable to all age groups — minors are forbidden to work in any hazardous positions, according to the federal law.
+While different rules and regulations are applicable to different age groups, there’s still one thing applicable to all age groups — minors are forbidden to work in any hazardous positions, according to federal law.

 Next, let’s take a look at some rules and regulations stated in the Nevada Child Labor Laws.